Reliable internet for working remotely from an RV

 And yes, here is a shameless plug for a Starlink referral.
 If you get a system from Starlink.com through my link, we’ll both get a free month of service.
 It must be purchased directly from Starlink.

-Public wife as a fallback
+Public wifi as a fallback

 In the end…